 - More people will be directly targeted with ads based on their interests and demographics.

-- Not all people will be able to afford cable, so they’ll watch TV on their phones.
+- Not everyone can afford cable, so they watch TV on their phones.

 - The government will censor the internet because of increased terrorism and crime.